Following massive BTC purchase announcement, MicroStrategy says it may sell up to $1B in stock By Cointelegraph - Up News Info

 The same day business intelligence firm MicroStrategy announced it would use $488 million from the proceeds of a private offering sale to buy , the company said it may also sell up to $1 billion of its stock for the same reason.

-In a Monday S-3 filing for the U.S. Securities and Exchange Commission, MicroStrategy said it would be launching an “at the market” securities offering which would allow it to sell up to $1 billion of its Class A Common stock over time.
+In a Monday S-3 filing for the United States Securities and Exchange Commission, MicroStrategy said it would be launching an “at the market” securities offering, which would allow it to sell up to $1 billion of its Class A Common stock over time.
 The firm said it intended to use the proceeds from the offering “for general corporate purposes, including the acquisition of Bitcoin.”

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.